Warning as toxic sea slugs wash up on Bay of Plenty beaches - NZ Herald

-There are reports of a strange-looking blue sea slug washing up on beaches along the Bay of Plenty coastline but people are asked to avoid them.
+There are reports of a strange-looking blue sea slug washing up on beaches along the Bay of Plenty coastline - and people are asked to avoid them.

 Bay of Plenty Regional Council environmental scientist Dr Josie Crawshaw said the slugs eat nasties like bluebottles and store their stinging cells.